 Supporting Efforts to Fight Poverty in our Community through Poverty Simulations

 The impact of poverty on our community is both devastating and accelerating.
-Under the direction of the Rochester-Monroe County Anti-Poverty Initiative, significant work is underway to address this issue through the development of a comprehensive, collaborative and community-driven approach.
 Building awareness across our community, activating existing resources, and fostering innovation will be critical to the success of the initiative.

-With support from Rochester Area Community Foundation and Wegmans, Coordinated Care Services, Inc. has begun hosting Poverty Simulations.
-This powerful exercise is designed to help community leaders, health and human service providers, area businesses, and other community stakeholders deepen their understanding of the day-to-day challenges faced by those living in poverty and how current systems, policies, and practices create barriers.
+Poverty simulations are a powerful exercise designed to help community leaders, health and human service providers, area businesses, and other community stakeholders deepen their understanding of the day-to-day challenges faced by those living in poverty and how current systems, policies, and practices create barriers.

 How does it work?